Silver didn’t just “do well” in 2025 — it rewrote the playbook.

 Investment Demand: A New Class of Buyers Joins the Market

-Institutional allocations to silver are rising alongside gold — a trend expected to accelerate in 2026.
+Institutional allocations to silver are rising alongside gold — a trend expected to accelerate in 2026, particularly as the gold-to-silver ratio — which reached above 100:1 earlier in 2025 — normalizes toward historical averages.

 Supply Constraints: Structural Deficits Enter Their Fifth Year